will-kelley/Stock-Analysis-Project/README.md

 **Features:**
 <u>-Simple Moving Averages:</u> The simple moving average (SMA) is a tool that smoothes out short-term fluctuations in a stocks price and highlights a longer-term trend in the data.
 I have included 20, 50, and 100-day options.
 <u>-Volume Bars:</u> What Volume Represents: Volume bars represent the amount of stock traded during a certain period, in this case, over a day timeframe.
 The amount of volume is displayed visually as verticle bars and if hovered over, they also display a value.
+-Support and Resistance Lines: Support and resistance lines in stock analysis are trend lines indicating where the price of a stock tends to stop and reverse, with support being the level below which the price rarely falls and resistance being the level above which the price doesn't usually rise